 Kirsten manages editing, production, marketing, and fundraising for Torrey House Press.
-She also oversees acquisitions along with associate editor Anne Terashima and creative director Kathleen Metcalf.
+She also oversees acquisitions along with editor Anne Terashima and creative director Kathleen Metcalf.
 Though Kirsten is a native New Yorker, she's also a sixth-generation Utahn and feels most at home hiking in Utah’s red rock country.
 She has two grown children and lives with a pair of cats and her spouse, Mark Bailey, in Salt Lake City and Torrey, Utah.

 KATHLEEN METCALF | Creative Director

 Kathleen oversees design and manages acquisitions along with publisher Kirsten Allen.
 She holds a BFA in Design from California College of the Arts, and an MS in Environmental Humanities from the University of Utah.
 Former designer/owner of Wingspan Design and art director for Patagonia, Kathleen serves on the boards of Summit Land Conservancy and Wild Utah Project.
 She is an artist, writer, and an avid traveler with a love for exploring deserts and rivers.

 ANNE TERASHIMA | Editor

 Director of Marketing, Publicity, & Development

 Anne is from Salt Lake City, Utah.
 She holds a BA in English and Creative Writing from Westminster College and an MA in Writing and Publishing from DePaul University.
 Anne loves to hike, bike, and run in Utah’s mountains and red rock country.

 RACHEL BUCK-COCKAYNE | Production & Community Relations Manager